-My son and I recently spent the day on Matanzas Bay exploring the history, pattern, construction methods, textures, and fixtures of Castillo de San Marcos.
+My sons and I recently went looking for things to do in St. Augustine and spent a hot day on Matanzas Bay exploring the history, pattern, construction methods, textures, and fixtures of Castillo de San Marcos.
 Built in 1672, it’s the oldest and largest masonry fort in the US.

 The fort changed hands six times over its history, always peacefully and never by force.
 The National Park staff relays interesting stories of when, time and again, officers with the mandate to fight didn’t for various reasons over the years.
 It’s a fascinating history, spanning many conflicts, which you can read about here.

 My morning was spent studying the design-related aspects as well as the color and texture created by the aging of construction materials and furnishings.